 With her children in tow, Órlaith descended the gangway toward the Sojourner’s airlock, where two ensigns stood on guard.
-They leaned at their post, their attention divided between the approaching family and a trio of engineers pushing an anti-grav cart out of the ship.
-The cart emitted a soft hum, piled high with equipment and parts.
-By the looks of it, these parts had been defective, with the slight scent of scorched electronics wafting off of one of the crates.
+They leaned casually against the airlock bulkhead, watching as the family approached with curious expressions.
+A trio of engineers pushed an anti-grav cart down the gangway, with the cart emitting a soft hum.
+It was overflowing with equipment and parts, several of which were charred and emitted the sharp tang of scorched electronics.

 “Can you meet me at BJ’s later tonight?” asked one of the engineers.
 He was lanky, his lieutenant pips catching the overhead light.
 His shaved head and a thin goatee added to his casual air as he glanced at his companion.
 His unremarkable brown eyes darted about, taking in the family coming on board.

-The second engineer, a striking young woman with high cheekbones and bright amber eyes the color of honey, barely acknowledged him.
+The second engineer was a striking young woman with high cheekbones and bright amber eyes the color of honey.
 Her deep brown hair, tied back into a flowing ponytail, framed her symmetrical face.
-She sidestepped the cart with practiced ease, pausing only to address Órlaith.
-“Excuse us,” she said politely, her tone brisk.
+She paused only to address Órlaith.
+“Excuse us,” she said politely.

-“You could have had a date,” Órlaith teased, leaning closer to Ethan with a playful glint in her eye.
+“You could have had a date,” Órlaith teased, leaning closer to Ethan with a playful expression.

-“Ha ha,” Ethan replied dryly, his lips quirking into a faint smile.
+“Ha ha,” Ethan replied dryly, unamused by the teasing.
 “There are few people in this universe I’m afraid of, but Trinity is one of them.”

 Órlaith chuckled softly, her amusement tinged with genuine agreement.
-“We both know your ‘fear’ has nothing to do with her temper—it’s because she could mop the floor with you if she wanted to.”
+“We both know your ‘fear’ has nothing to do with her wrath as your wife.
+It’s because she could mop the floor with you if she wanted to.”

-As they approached the airlock, one of the ensigns stepped forward.
-He was a fresh-faced human with short, kinky hair that reminded Órlaith of Velcro, his striking dark chocolate skin gleaming under the corridor lights.
-His companion, an Andorian with pale blue skin and drooping antennae, barely acknowledged them, exuding an air of detached boredom.
+He shot her an expression of annoyance as they approached the airlock.
+One of the ensigns stepped forward.
+He was a fresh-faced human with short, kinky hair that reminded Órlaith of Velcro.
+His striking dark chocolate skin gleamed under the corridor lights.
+His companion was an Andorian with pale blue skin and antennae that drooped in boredom.
+The Andorian barely acknowledged them, leaning against the bulkhead, his hand resting on the butt of his phaser pistol.

 “Orders?” the human ensign asked, his tone crisp and professional.
 However, there was a flicker of curiosity in his gaze as it shifted between Órlaith and Ethan and then to the three kids who, for whatever reason, had chosen this opportunity to be quiet and behave.